 /

 Oral Cancer Screening

 Catching oral cancer early gives you the best possible chance of beating the disease.
-So you’ll be pleased to know that oral cancer screening forms part of every routine appointment with Creative Smiles.
+So you’ll be pleased to know that oral cancer screening is part of every routine appointment with Creative Smiles.
 It’s just one of the ways in which we strive to ensure the very best levels of care for our patients.

+/